Len Rowles

-Len Rowles works in the British film industry.
+Len Rowles is a producer working in the British film industry.

+Rowles' debut film The Man in My Basement premiered September 12, 2025, in the Discovery section at the Toronto International Film Festival.
+The film was BAFTA long listed in the Outstanding Debut by a Writer, Director or Producer category in January 2026.
-Her films include Skyborn and Orbit Ever After.
-The latter starred Thomas Brodie-Sangster and Mackenzie Crook.

-and was nominated at the BAFTAs for Best Short Film.
+Her short films include Skyborn 2012 and Orbit Ever After 2014.
+The latter starred Thomas Brodie-Sangster and Mackenzie Crook; she was nominated at the BAFTAs for Best Short Film and later at the European Film Awards.

+She was a Screen Star of Tomorrow in 2016 and a Moviescope 'One to Watch' in 2012.